breylaude/plasma/README.md

-# Plasma
+# Gamma Globulin
-A Monte-Carlo (particle-in-cell) method for a Vlasov-Poisson equation arising in plasma physics
+Method for a Vlasov-Poisson equation arising in plasma physics

 This repository consists of code that I wrote for [this class](https://www-m16.ma.tum.de/Allgemeines/MonteCarloMeth).
 Further details on the relevant algorithms and mathematical background can be found by following the link.